 No wonder it took André Le Nôtre 40 years to give it the present-day look.

 Gardens of Versailles facts

-Here are some interesting facts about the Versailles Gardens.
+In this section, we share some exciting facts about the Versailles Gardens.

 He was born into a family of gardeners, who had been working for the Kings for the last 100 years.

-The Gardens of Versailles have 11 main fountains.
-These fountains are built around Roman and Greek mythology themes.
+The Gardens of Versailles have 11 main fountains built around Roman and Greek mythology themes.

 Versailles Gardens includes a large canal 1.6 Kms (1 Mile) long and 62 meters (203 feet) wide.

 This Versailles canal took 11 years to complete – from 1668 to 1679.